Currently I serve as manager of research for the Philadelphia 76ers, working on problems like data engineering and predictive modeling.

-I maintain a Github repo of scripts to scrape and analyze basketball data, including box scores, play-by-play, shot charts. and optical tracking.
+Before joining the 76ers, I started a Github repo of scripts to scrape and analyze basketball data, including box scores, play-by-play, shot charts. and optical tracking.
 Data collection scripts use Python to scrape the web, while analysis scripts are written in Python, Matlab, and R and implement a variety of machine learning techniques.
 For example, here is a Jupyter notebook to generate the SportVu movie above.
-For links to the data, tutorials, etc. see both the Github repo and this blog.
+For links to the data, tutorials, etc. see the Github repo.

 The point process generalized linear model (PP GLM) is a powerful and flexible way of modeling count data (e.g. lightning strikes, earthquakes, and neuronal spikes).
 It is also a natural choice for modeling discrete processes in basketball like shots, rebounds, and turnovers.
 We consider two models of shooting below.

 We start with a model of shooting efficiency, estimating how shot success depends on distance from the basket.
 The model is trained on shots from the 2014-15 and 2015-16 regular seasons (2,460 games).
 Thin shaded areas show 95% confidence intervals.

 The model estimates show several interesting features.
 First, short-distance shots are 80% accurrate at the basket (0 feet) but quickly fall to 60% accurate or worse at 3+ feet.
 Three-point shots experience a similar drop from 40% accurate near the line (22-24 feet) to 25% accurate at 27 feet.
 Meanwhile, the accuracy of a mid-range 2-pointer (5-20 feet) hovers in a relatively stable range of 40-45%.
 This may reflect an athletic component of shooting skill, or it may be confounded by additional factors such as defensive pressure.
 In other words, a player's distance may affect whether a shot is contested or not, which in turn affects FG%.